MarcinKilarski/Interactive-Website-Performance-Report/README.md

 5. Edit the report

    - If you are not in the "Edit mode".
-Bring your mouse cursor to the top edge of the report window.
+Move your mouse cursor to the top edge of the report window.
 Top navigation will appear.
 In the Click a grey
    - Remove the "Client's Logo" placeholder.
 Once removed, it should automatically disappear from all pages.
    - Add your client's logo
    - Add any branding that you want (e.g. your logo, contact details, change the colour theme, etc.)